 707.2.4 Open Catchments

-In open catchment areas whether designated or not, there will generally be no restriction on activities other than any provisions of the Regional or District Plan and the National Environmental Standard.
+In open catchment areas, whether designated or not, will generally have no restrictions on activities, other than any provisions of the Regional or District Plan and any applicable National Environmental Standards.

 707.2.5 Spillages and Adverse Events

-In the event of a spillage, or any event which may compromise the water supply, the person responsible for the event shall advise Council with due urgency.
-This requirement shall be in addition to those other notification procedures which are required for other authorities.
+In the event of a spillage, or any other event which may compromise the water supply, the person responsible for the event shall advise Council as soon as practicable.
+This requirement shall be in addition to any other notification procedures which are required by other authorities.

 708 Conditions of Supply